 Not having proper soil

-Having the proper soil is crucial when it comes to indoor gardening.
+Having the proper soil is very important when it comes to indoor gardening.
 You see good soil means good plants and you need to make sure you use soil that will provide for your plants.
-Getting soil from outside is not a very good idea.
+Getting soil from outside is not a great idea.
 As stated before make sure you do your research as not all plants will do well with the same soil.

 Not having proper nutrients

-Giving plants the proper nutrients is important the key is not over to do it.
-When in doubt, always read the label of the fertilizers or soil and of course your plant (label or seed packet).
+Giving plants the proper nutrients is important the key is to not overdo it.
+When in doubt, always read the label of the fertilizers or soil and of course your plant.